-- 22.2 Where an employee's stipend for a course at the date of signing of this agreement is greater than the minimums set out above, that stipend shall not be reduced for as long as that employee teaches the course. - 22.3 Where a contract is cancelled not more than four (4) weeks before the first scheduled class, the Employer shall pay a minimum preparation fee based on the following scale: - not less than three (3) weeks before class, six hundred and fifty-seven dollars (\$657); - Effective 1 September 2020 six hundred and sixty-three dollars (\$663); - Effective 1 September 2021 six hundred and seventy dollars (\$670); - less than three (3) weeks but more than one (1) week before class, seven hundred and fifty-eight dollars (\$758); - Effective 1 September 2020 seven hundred and sixty-five dollars (\$765); - Effective 1 September 2021 seven hundred and seventy-three dollars (\$773); - one (1) week or less before class, one thousand one hundred and eleven dollars (\$1,111); - Effective 1 September 2020 one thousand one hundred and twenty-two dollars (\$1,122); - Effective 1 September 2021 one thousand one hundred and thirty-three dollars (\$1,133). - 22.4 Unless otherwise requested by the employee and agreed by the Employer, stipends shall be paid in equal semi-monthly instalments over the term of the appointment.
+Where a contract is cancelled not more than four (4) weeks before the first scheduled class, the Employer shall pay a minimum preparation fee based on the following scale:

+- (a) Not less than three (3) weeks before class, six hundred ninety-eight dollars (\$698); - Effective January 1, 2023, seven hundred twelve dollars (\$712); - Effective September 1, 2023, seven hundred thirty-three dollars (\$733); - Effective September 1, 2024, seven hundred fifty-five dollars (\$755); - (b) Less than three (3) weeks but more than one (1) week before class, eight hundred six dollars (\$806);

+- Effective January 1, 2023, eight hundred twenty-two dollars (\$822); - Effective September 1, 2023 eight hundred forty-seven dollars (\$847); - Effective September 1, 2024, eight hundred seventy-two dollars (\$872); - (c) One (1) week or less before class, one thousand one hundred eighty-one dollars (\$1,181); - Effective January 1, 2023, one thousand two-hundred five dollars (\$1,205); - Effective September 1, 2023, one thousand two-hundred forty-one dollars (\$1,241); - Effective September 1, 2024, one thousand two-hundred seventy-eight dollars (\$1,278). - 22.5 Unless otherwise requested by the Employee and agreed by the Employer, stipends shall be paid in equal semi-monthly instalments over the term of the appointment.
 Payment will be made on the next-to-last banking day prior to the 15th of the month and the next-to-last banking day prior to the end of the month.
 The Employer shall provide a statement of earnings and deductions with each payment.
-The Employer may require that employees designate a financial institution of the employee's choice for payment by direct deposit. - 22.5 (a) Employees may be appointed to positions of either a half or a full course as set out in the University Calendars.
-Salaries for other courses shall be calculated in terms of half course equivalents. - (b) An employee teaching a course on CUTV or CUOL shall be paid one hundred percent (100%) of the salary specified in Article 22.1. - 22.6 If after a course has commenced the level of TA and/or marker assistance assigned to that course must be reduced without a corresponding reduction in duties, the Employer will offer the member prorated compensation for the increased duties.
-The request for compensation must be made no later than fifteen (15) working days after the end of the semester.
+The Employer may require that Employees designate a financial institution of the Employee's choice for payment by direct deposit. - 22.6 Employees may be appointed to positions of either a half or a full course as set out in the University Calendars.
+Salaries for other courses shall be calculated in terms of half course equivalents. - 22.7 If after a course has commenced the level of TA assistance assigned to that course must be reduced without a corresponding reduction in duties, the Employer will offer the member prorated compensation for the increased duties.
+The request for compensation must be made no later than fifteen (15) working days after the end of the semester. - 22.8 Where a Contract Instructor contract is offered to an Employee for supervision of honours research thesis, field placement supervision, or the giving of field placement seminars, the contract shall specify whether the workload is equivalent to a full course or some stated portion of a full course.
+The Employee's stipend shall be in accordance with Article 22.1.
+Such contracts shall be consistent with historical precedents within departments, where such precedents exist.

+22.9 Deferred Exams

-- 22.7 Where a Contract Instructor contract is offered to an employee for supervision of honours research thesis, field placement supervision or the giving of field placement seminars, the contract shall specify whether the workload is equivalent to a full course or some stated portion of a full course.
-The employee's stipend shall be in accordance with Article 22.1.
-Such contracts shall be consistent with historical precedents within departments, where such precedents exist. - 22.8 Where the Registrar's Office grants approval for a student to defer a final exam or assignment beyond the end of the period of the contract for an employee, all employees required to mark deferred assignments or final exams shall be compensated in the amount of one hundred fifty dollars (\$150) per student.
+Where the Registrar's Office grants approval for a student to defer a final exam beyond the end of the period of the contract for an Employee, all Employees required to mark deferred final exams shall be compensated in the amount of one hundred fifty dollars (\$150).

-22.9 Mandatory Training
+22.10 Mandatory Training

-At point of first hire, a newly hired Contract Instructor will receive a one-time payment of two hundred dollars \$200 for time spent in conducting on-boarding activities, such as attending mandatory orientation, and completing requisite training required by legislation.
+At point of first hire, a newly hired Contract Instructor will receive a one-time payment of two hundred twenty-five dollars (\$225) for time spent conducting on-boarding activities, such as attending mandatory orientation, and completing requisite training required by legislation.
 The payment will be made upon proof of completion of all mandatory training.

-Any additional training required by the Employer will be paid at a prorated rate in accordance with the amount above and will not exceed two hundred dollars (\$200) per training activity.
+Any additional training required by the Employer will be paid at a prorated rate in accordance with the amount above and will not exceed two-hundred twenty-five dollars (\$225) per training activity.
 This payment will only be made upon proof of completion of the additional training required by the Employer.